Abhinav145/Gradeint_decent_Linearregression/README.md

-# In this we have learnt  the working of gradient decent from scratch
+# In this we have learnt  the working of gradient decent from scratch only for commit